wedoforce/sf-dev-101-practice/merge-confilcts.md

 ### The Quickest Draw in the Wild West

-Merge conflict is an indication, that you and your teammate have mande conflicting changes to the same file, but your teammate has already merged their changes.
+Merge conflict is an indication, that you and your teammate have made conflicting changes to the same file, but your teammate has already merged their changes.

 ### Help me, Obi-Wan Kenobi, you're my only hope